Arc de Triomphe, as seen from the front

 By public transport, Charles-de-Gaulle-Etoile is the nearest station.
 Metro 1,2,6 and RER A come here.
 At Balabus bus 22, 30, 31, 52, 73 and 92 stop.

 By car is madness, you can drive around the monument.
 But parking is a nightmare and so is driving here.
-But if you do then Porte Maillot and avenue de la Grande Armée or Porte Dauphine and avenue Foch as directions.
+But if you do, then via Porte Maillot and avenue de la Grande Armée or Porte Dauphine and avenue Foch as directions.

 Where to Eat